 Neil Mendoza, publisher and entrepreneur, is a Commissioner of Historic England and a Non-Exec Director on the board of the Department of Digital, Culture, Media and Sport.
 He is currently leading a government review of England’s museums and galleries.
 Neil is Chairman of The Landmark Trust and Vice-Chairman at The Soho Theatre.

 Hannah Rothschild is a writer, filmmaker and Chair of The National Gallery.
 She is co-founder of the Artist on Film trust and a trustee of Waddesdon Manor.
 Her most recent book, The Improbability of Love, was published in 2015.

 Fabia Bromovsky is Chief Executive of The Rothschild Foundation and former Chief Executive of Waddesdon Manor in Buckinghamshire.

 Munira Mirza is an adviser on arts and philanthropy, and former London Deputy Mayor for Education and Culture.

-In 2013, Villareal debuted The Bay Lights on the San Francisco-Oakland Bay Bridge.
+Leo Villareal has created temporary and permanent light sculptures for public spaces and museums throughout the United States and across the world, including the famous Bay Lights on the San Francisco - Oakland Bay Bridge (2013).
 Running a length of 3km (1.8 miles), the work consists of 25,000 energy-efficient, low voltage LED lights.
 Villareal was inspired by the surrounding area to guide his custom sequencing, integrating the kinetic motion of the water, air, and traffic to create abstract, organic patterns in light on the bridge's cables.